Snowflake (gorilla)

 Snowflake (Floquet de Neu, Copito de Nieve, Flocon de Neige; c.
-1964 – 24 November 2003) was the world's only known albino gorilla to date.
-He was a western lowland gorilla.
+1964 – 24 November 2003) was a western lowland gorilla who is the world's only known white gorilla to date.
 He was kept at Barcelona Zoo in Barcelona, Catalonia, Spain, from 1966 until his death in 2003.

 History

-Snowflake was captured in the Río Muni region in Spanish Guinea on 1 October 1966 by ethnic Fang farmer Benito Mañé.
-Mañé had killed the rest of Snowflake's gorilla group (traditional in colour).
+Snowflake was captured in the Río Muni region in Spanish Guinea on 1 October 1966 by Benito Mañé, a farmer of the Fang people.
+Mañé had killed the rest of Snowflake's gorilla group, who were all typically colored gorillas.
 Mañé then kept Snowflake at his home for four days before transporting him to Bata, where he was purchased by primatologist Jordi Sabater Pi.

 Originally named Nfumu Ngui in Fang language ("white gorilla") by his captor, he was then nicknamed Floquet de Neu (Catalan for "little snowflake") by his keeper, Jordi Sabater Pi.

 Characteristics

 Snowflake was a western lowland gorilla with non-syndromic oculocutaneous albinism.
 He had poor vision, though tests to determine whether he had a central blind spot did not find one.
 Barcelona Zoo director Antonio Jonch wrote: "The eye had a blueish sclera, a normal cornea, and a light blue iris which was very transparent to transillumination.
 Accommodation and refraction were normal.
 The media were transparent and the fundus of the eye normal and totally depigmented.
 The choroidal vessels were perfectly visible and the pupil was normal.
 The animal displayed marked photophobia, which caused it to close its eyes repeatedly when exposed to bright light.
 In diffuse light similar to that in its biotope, we calculated that it blinked on an average of 20 times a minute."

 Study of Snowflake's genome determined that his parents had 12% of their DNA in common, leading researchers to believe that his parents were uncle and niece.
 The same study revealed that his albinism was caused by a mutation of the SLC45A2 gene.
 Snowflake received the recessive gene from both parents, causing his albinism.